Localization game capture time of trees and outerplanar graphs: Introduction

-The \emph{localization game} is a variant of the Cops and Robber game introduced in 2012 by Seager \cite{seager-2012}.
-The game has been further studied for example in \cite{bonato+20, bonato+23-diam2, brandt+2020, bosek+18-geometric-planar, boshoff+21, bonato+2024}.
+In 2012, Seager \cite{seager-2012} introduced a version of Cops and Robber where the robber is invisible and the cops are locating the robber using probes.
+This was later refined to the game called the \emph{localization game} which has been further studied for example in \cite{bonato+23-diam2, bonato-2021, bonato+20, bonato+2024, bosek+18-geometric-planar, boshoff+21, brandt+2017, brandt+2020, carraher+2012, haslegrave+2018}.
 This game is also played on a graph by two players, one controlling the cops and the other the robber.
 However, the robber is invisible to the cops during the game, while the robber knows the positions of the cops.
 The players alternate taking moves, with the robber selecting the starting vertex first.
 The robber is allowed to stay on the same vertex or move to a neighbor.
 The cops are allowed to move to any set of vertices (not necessarily adjacent to their previous positions), and after they all move, each cop sends out a cop probe, which gives the distance between each cop to the robber.
 Thus after every move of the cops, they obtain a distance vector $(d(c_1, r), \ldots, d(c_k,r))$ where $c_1, \ldots, c_k$ are positions of the cops and $r$ is the position of the robber.
 The goal of the cops is to determine the position of the robber after finitely many rounds.
-Robber's goal is to evade capture forever.
+The robber's goal is to evade capture forever.
 Additionally, we assume that the robber is omniscient, meaning that the robber is aware of all strategies of the cops.
 The \emph{localization number} $\zeta(G)$ of $G$ is the minimum number of cops needed to ensure that the cops win the localization game on $G$.
 We only consider this game for connected graphs.
 The exact upper bound for the localization number is known for example for trees, outerplanar graphs \cite{bonato+20}, and some diameter 2 graphs \cite{bonato+23-diam2}, and is known to be unbounded for planar graphs \cite{bosek+18-geometric-planar}.